Smoothed Online Optimization with Unreliable Predictions: Main Results

-We propose Algorithm~\ref{alg:main}, named \emph{Adaptive Online Switching} (AOS), which adaptively switches between following the minimizers and filtered versions of the predictions in a manner that ensures both robustness and consistency.
+We propose Algorithm~\ref{alg:main}, named \emph{Adaptive Online Switching} (AOS), which adaptively switches between following the approximate minimizers and filtered versions of the predictions in a manner that ensures both robustness and consistency.
 The conditions in lines \ref{line:whileadv} and \ref{line:whilerob} dictate when the algorithm should switch and are carefully designed to simultaneously guarantee consistency and robustness.
-The AOS algorithm has a hyperparameter $\delta>0$, which represents the confidence in the predictions.
-The algorithm and its performance depend explicitly on $\delta$.\footnote{An interesting and challenging topic for future work is to adaptively learn $\delta$ over time in order to optimize performance.} The next theorem shows that the parameter $\delta$ conveniently controls the trade-off between performance in the typical case when $\eta$ is small and the worst-case when $\eta$ is large, in hindsight.
+The AOS algorithm has hyperparameters $\delta, \gamma>0$, which represents the confidence in the predictions.
+The smaller $\delta$ and $\gamma$, the closer the performance to the predictions, while sacrificing robustness in the worst-case.